vedrosuwandi/SONAR-Rock-and-Mine-Prediction/README.md

-SONAR Rock and Mine Prediction using Machine Learning Model Resource : <a> https://www.youtube.com/watch?v=fiz1ORTBGpY </a>
+<title> SONAR Rock and Mine Prediction using Machine Learning Model </title>
+Resource : <a> https://www.youtube.com/watch?v=fiz1ORTBGpY </a>

 The models trained using traditional method and cross validation method